Kyle-t-Schmidt/100-days-of-code/log.md

 ### Day 8: November 1, 2020

 **Today's Progress**: Today I continued the Machine learning course on Udemy.
-Today's topics were K-means classifiers, decision trees and randome forests.
+Today's topics were K-means classifiers, decision trees and random forests.

-**Thoughts:**: I don't remeber ever learning Naive Bayes so this was a good topic!
+**Thoughts:**: All review but a good refresher!

 **Link to work:** [Udemy](https://www.udemy.com/)